ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/dependency-injection/index.md

 }
 ```

-Now the question comes, where will we initialize the values for the co-ordinates of the traingle?
-Should I initialize the Points in the Triangle class itself or make another class(something like a main class?) and initialize the points there?
+Now the question comes, where will we initialize the values for the `coordinates` of the traingle?
+Should I initialize the Points in the `Triangle` class itself or make another class(something like a main class?) and initialize the points there?
 Let's start with initializing the Points in the Triangle class first.
 This is how it will look.

 ```java
 class Triangle {